microsoft/api-guidelines/graph/GuidelinesGraph.md

 ## Common API Patterns

-The guidelines in previous sections are intentionally high-level and provide a jump start for Graph API design.
+The guidelines in previous sections are intentionally brief and provide a jump start for a Graph API developer.
 More detailed design guidance on REST APIs is published at the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/) and Graph specific are outlined in the table below.

 **API Patterns** are design documents providing best practices for MS Graph API development.
-They are to serve as the means by which API teams discuss and come to consensus on API guidance.
+They are to serve as the means by which API teams discuss and come to consensus on API guidance and review API designs.

 You can find references in the most common patterns in the table below: